Self Guided Hut to Hut in the High Tyrol

 Three Superb Self Guided Itineraries

-Our hut to hut holidays are available between late June and mid-September, depending on the itinerary.
+Our hut to hut holidays are available between early July and mid-September, depending on the itinerary.
 We especially recommend late July, late August and early September, when the routes are usually in the best condition and the huts are generally quieter.
 The earlier you book, the easier it is for us to guarantee your accommodation and confirm your arrangements.

 We have three 7-night itineraries to choose from, of Easier Moderate, Moderate and Hard grades.
 The nature of the terrain here in the Hohe Tauern means that these itineraries are more challenging than our other hut to hut routes in the Dolomites and Zugspitz Arena, and on the whole, are half a grade harder.
 Please read the downloadable PDF factsheets below in detail to get a clear picture of the terrain and day by day route.